-The health of your bones is not really something that you notice unless you break a bone at some point in your life.
+The health and strength of your bones is not something you'll likely notice unless you fracture a bone at some point in your life.

-It's not until you get older that signs of weak, brittle bones or bone related diseases become a big factor.
+Usually it is not until you get older that signs of weak, brittle bones or bone related diseases become a big factor.

-With this in mind, it's important to understand a little about what makes strong, healthy bones so that you can avoid these debilitating diseases later, or to simply ensure that you maintain good posture and agility as you age.
+With this in mind, it's good to understand a little about what makes strong, healthy bones so that you can avoid these debilitating diseases and maintain good posture and agility as you age.

 Calcium is a vital nutrient for bone health but most people have no idea how this mineral is formed in the body or where to get it.
-There's more to this than the false claim that you need to eat dairy products to maintain strong bones.
+The truth is, there is more to the common claim that, "you need to eat dairy products for calcium" than is generally understood.

 How To Maintain Strong & Healthy Bones

-Contrary to what you’ve probably been told your entire life, dairy milk isn’t the only way to get the calcium you need for bone health.
+Contrary to what you’ve probably heard for most of your life, dairy milk is not the only way to get the calcium you need for healthy bones.

-In fact, there are many other 'better' foods that can contribute to bone health that you may not have considered, such as stalky vegetables like celery, rhubarb and bok choy.
+In fact, there are better foods that support bone health that you may not have considered, such as stalky vegetables like celery, rhubarb and bok choy.

-To back this wisdom up, today's nutritional science has confirmed that celery contains approximately 21% phytalitic or plant sodium (salt), which is the same level of sodium that your bones should contain.
+To back this wisdom up, today's nutritional science has confirmed that celery contains approximately 21% phytalitic or plant sodium, which is the level of sodium composition required for healthy bones!

-That’s why the ocean is full of crustaceans and shells that are comprised of pure calcium (created by Salt, Water and Sunshine).
+This is why the ocean is full of crustaceans and shells that are comprised of pure calcium (created by a combination of Salt, Water and Sunshine).

 2. The Right Kinds of Exercise

 Maintaining strong, healthy bones isn’t just about what you eat.
-It’s also about how much and how well you exercise.
+It’s also about how often you perform the right types of exercise.

-Just like muscles, bones need to move in order to stay strong and avoid losing density.
-By putting gentle stress on your bones, you’re triggering them to build up density to protect them and you over the long term.
+Just like your muscles, your bones need to move in order to stay strong and avoid losing their density.
+By putting gentle stress on your bones, you’re triggering them to build up strength to protect them and you over the long term.

 The number one exercise you should do is to walk for 30-45 minutes every single day.
 The simple cross-patterning movement of walking helps you to develop a strong musculoskeletal foundation over the course of your life time.

-Once you're consistent with your walking, then add some form of low-impact exercise that places additional resistance on your muscles - activities like, cycling, swimming, circuit training, pilates and yoga are all fantastic options to help keep your bones strong and healthy, to boost your balance, flexibility and to help you avoid degeneration and make you less prone to falls as you age.
+Once you're consistent with your walking, then add some form of low-impact exercise that places additional resistance on your muscles - activities such as; light weight training, swimming, circuit training, pilates and functional movement classes are all fantastic options to help keep your bones strong, to boost your balance, mobility and to help you avoid physical degeneration as you age.

-It might be tough to see the connection between getting enough sun and maintaining healthy bones, but it’s just as important as exercise and consuming the right foods.
+It might be tough to see the connection between getting enough sun and maintaining healthy bones, but it’s every bit as important as the right foods and regular exercise.

 Your body produces vitamin D when it’s exposed to sunlight, and vitamin D is critical for bone health.